ahlstromcj/seq66/README.md

         *   Issue #118 Make virtual ports ports enabled by default.
         *   Issue #119 "Quantized Record Active does not work" fixed.
             Note-mapping also fixed with this issue.
+        *   Fixed an egregious error in drawing notes in drum mode.
+        *   Fixed error in moving notes at PPQN != 192.
         *   Added drag-and-drop of one MIDI file onto the Live grid.
         *   Added the export of most project configuration files to another directory.